-Note.
-This report page breaks on each company.
-Do not remove the company page break because the report will become difficult to read.
+Note: This report page breaks on each company.
+Do not remove the company page break because the report becomes difficult to read.

-Processing Options for Trial Balance Report (R09410)
+G.3.12 Processing Options for Trial Balance Report (R09410)

 Processing options enable you to specify the default processing for reports.